ViniciusJO/rotatron/README.md

 On a setup with i3 window manager there are a button in the polybar wich when holded (or mouse 3) will toggle modes between automatic and manual modes and when tapped (mouse 1) will set the orientation to the current accelerometer indicated position changing to manual mode.

+The appearance of the button inverts the background and foreground colors to indicate the mode (manual or automatic) the daemon is operating.

 > [WIP] The program contains hardcoded shell commands to correctly update my graphical elements such as wallpaper on feh and polybar.
 Its planned to have flags to specify those actions though the cli.

 ## Architecture